-The Rancho is shipped from the factory in a basic, universal configuration that allows it to be mounted to any model tractor / mini skidsteer with the appropriate mounting kit.
+The GE605 backhoe is designed to be mounted to The GE605 is shipped from the factory in a basic, universal configuration that allows it to be mounted to any model 18-28 HP tractor / mini skidsteer with the appropriate mounting kit.
 This section will cover the mounting basics.
 Complete mounting instructions for your model tractor / mini skidsteer are covered in the mounting kit instructions that came with your backhoe mount kit.
 Have the instructions on hand when mounting your backhoe.